Urlandi/host-correct/README.md

 # DoH and DoT

-You can freely use https://host-correct.ru/doh in yours browser, for example Firefox as DoH service.
-DoT service too, as do you want.
-But remember host machine have 256MByte RAM only, because be carrefully and do not hope to miracle.
+You can freely use https://host-correct.ru/doh in yours browser, such as, in Firefox DoH custom service.
+DoT service too, as you want.
+But remember host machine have 512 MByte RAM only, so be carefully and do not hope to miracle.
 Visit to https://host-correct.ru/ for more information and views some statistics of server works.